WHAT WE DO / QUE HACEMOS

 Su Casa welcomes the stranger, bridging the gap between first generation Hispanic immigrants and resident Memphians.
 We identify the felt and actual needs of the community, and recruit volunteers to engage those needs through teaching and caring for both adults and children, helping them to thrive in the new culture and calling on them to be good neighbors.

-Su Casa is a place of safety and connection for both the latino immigrant community and the broader Memphis community.
-We offer two main programs: adult English classes and a bilingual, academically excellent, christian preschool program for 1-4 year olds.
+Su Casa is a place of safety and connection for both the Latino immigrant community and the broader Memphis community.
+We offer two main programs: adult English classes and a bilingual, academically excellent, Christian preschool program for 1-4 year olds.
 Both programs are ways for us to allow our families, parents, children and neighbors to connect organically with the broader community and vise versa.
-Our theory of change is that when whole families from across our city connect, that is when neighborhoods are lifted, communities are strengthened, our city becomes it’s best.
+Our theory of change is that when whole families from across our city connect, that is when neighborhoods are lifted, communities are strengthened, and our city becomes its best.

 HISTORY / HISTORIA